andsens/docopt.sh/README.rst

 ``docopt.sh`` uses pytest_ for testing.
 You can run the testsuite by executing ``pytest`` in the root of the project.

-All usecases_ from the original docopt are used to validate correctness.
+All `use cases`_ from the original docopt are used to validate correctness.
 Per default pytest uses the bash version that is installed on the system to run the tests.
 However, you can specify multiple alternate versions using